Using Cross-Contracts to Transfer or Subtract Royalties ✪

 The Impact on the Statement Output

-Below is the example of the output of a " When Balance is Greater Than Minimum Payout - Subtract From - Paul McCartney - 100%" Cross-Contract.
-We can see that the Balance paid to John Lennon - Album 2 is also subtracted from Paul McCartney's Contract.
-Thanks to Auto-Payment being enabled on John Lennon's Contract, we also guarantee this balance is cleared from the John Lennon - Album 2 Contract and can not be subtracted again from Paul McCartney in the next Period run.
+Below is the example of the output of a " When Balance is Greater Than Minimum Payout - Subtract From - X Contract - 100%" Cross-Contract.
+We can see that the Balance paid to the crossed from contract is also subtracted from the crossed to contract.
+Thanks to Auto-Payment being enabled on the crossed from Contract, we also guarantee this balance is cleared from the crossed from Contract and can not be subtracted again from the crossed to contract in the next Period run.